evilchili/dnd/deadsands/content/mechanics/desert-travel-rules.md

 The preferred skill checks required for each activity are listed below; adventurers may attempt to complete an activity using a different skill, but the DC will be set by the DM.

 Each activity consumes a half-day and the attention of at least one adventurer.
 A second adventurer may choose to assist with one activity, conveying advantage on the skill check.
-Activities cannot be repeated by other players on the same half-day unless noted below.
+Activities besides Forage cannot be repeated by other players on the same half-day.

 #### Travel